cskitty/cskitty.github.io/_posts/2020-04-18-physics-canon-modeling.md

 \end{cases}
 $$

-Copy and paste the code below to Playground (trinket) and run it :)
+Copy the code below, open the [Python Playground](http://starcoder.org/playground/), paste the code and run it.

 {% highlight python linenos %}
 from math import sin, cos, radians